nicolaTab/DisneyMagicWebsite/README.md

    cd DisneyMagicWebsite
    ```

-2. **Run on a local server** (if PHP email functionality is required):
+2. **Run on a Local Server**:
-   - Place the project folder inside the `htdocs` folder of XAMPP/WAMP.
+   - Place the project folder in the `htdocs` folder of XAMPP/WAMP.
-   - Start the local server and access the site at `http://localhost/DisneyMagicWebsite/`.
+   - Launch XAMPP, start the Apache and MySQL servers.
+   - Visit `http://localhost/DisneyMagicWebsite/index.php` in a browser.

-3. **Open directly** (without PHP email functionality):
+3. **Alternative without PHP functionality**:
-   - Open `index.html` directly in a web browser to view the static site.
+   - Open `index.php` directly in a web browser for a static preview, though some PHP features may not work.

 ## Contact

-If you have questions or suggestions, please feel free to reach out :)
+For questions or suggestions, feel free to reach out.
+Enjoy exploring the magic of Disney! 😊